ef4/ember-giftwrap/README.md

    application.
 This ensures that any templates inside the addons will get compiled with the right compiler.

 3. Install whatever addons you want, using `ember install:addon`.
+Remember that ember-cli will only recognize addons if they are both present in `node_modules` *and* listed in your `package.json`.

 4. Install this addon with `ember install:addon ember-giftwrap`.